Current Students

 Certificate of Eligibility(CoE) to be issued by the Immigration Bureau of Japan and sent to Kyushu University

-Appling for “Student” visa at Japanese embassy/consulate by yourself
+Applying for a visa at Japanese Embassy/Consulate

 Insurance